-Offered through the College of Pharmacy Regulatory Affairs, the University of Georgia’s online Graduate Certificate in Clinical Trials Design and Management will prepare you to lead and manage the development and implementation of scientifically valid clinical study design including monitoring of clinical trials and directing daily clinical trial operations.
+Offered through the College of Pharmacy Regulatory Sciences Program, the University of Georgia’s online Graduate Certificate in Clinical Trials Design and Management will prepare you to lead and manage the development and implementation of the scientifically valid clinical study design including monitoring of clinical trials and directing daily clinical trial operations.

 This interdisciplinary program encompasses critical core competency areas including biostatistics, federal regulations, bioethics, and project management.
 These areas are integral in drug product development and medical device design validation required for federal regulatory market clearance and commercialization.

 The University of Georgia is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, specialist, and doctoral degrees.
 The University of Georgia also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of the University of Georgia may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 Total Hours Required to Earn Certificate: 17 (credit hours) Maximum Hours Transferable into Program: N/A

 Students who are not currently enrolled at UGA should apply to the graduate school for the Graduate Certificate program in Clinical Trials Design and Management and are not required to take entrance exams and submit letters of recommendation.
 Preference will be given to applicants with a degree in sciences, healthcare, or engineering.
 Preference will also be given to applicants employed in the pharmaceutical, medical device, biotechnology industries, or related field.